FURminator Dog/Cat Grooming Rake, Grooming Tool, Removes Loose Hair and Tangles, Gray

 Product Features

-• Rotating metal teeth: the rotating metal teeth remove loose hair from undercoat and help prevent tangles and mats in dense fur.
+- The rotating metal teeth help to remove loose hair from undercoat in dense fur

-• Best for thick fur: The grooming Rake is best for dogs and cats with thick fur or dense double coats.
+- Best for dogs and cats with thick fur or dense double coats

-• Ergonomic handle: The ergonomic nonslip handle gives you maximum control.
+- The ergonomic non-slip handle gives you maximum control

 Product Specifications